-Temple University’s Student Green Grant builds upon Temple University’s commitment to sustainability by funding projects led by students that focus on advancing Temple University’s Sustainability Mission and have a positive impact on our local environment and community.
-This award is given in the late fall semester for project implementation over course of the following calendar year.
+Temple University’s Student Green Grant builds upon Temple University’s commitment to sustainability by funding projects led by students that focus on advancing Temple University’s sustainability mission and have a positive impact on our local environment and community.
+This award is given in the late fall semester for project implementation over the course of the following calendar year.

 Selected applicants can receive up to $1,500.
 Award/s will be given every year during the fall semester.
 Funds may be used for:

 - Supplies and materials required to implement project

 - Research or measurement tools required for project measurement

 - Marketing materials

 - Local travel expenses associated with project implementation via SEPTA

 Funds may not be used for student wages, food and beverages, and non-SEPTA travel expenses

 Applicants are required to be a recognized student organization or a registered EcoAdvocate through the Office of Sustainability’s EcoRep program.
 Project Leaders from the student organizations and EcoAdvocates must also be enrolled in Temple University both at the time of application submission and the following semester.
 Additionally, Project Leaders must have at least one semester of involvement with their student organization or as and EcoAdvocate at the time of application submission.